dward2/BME547/Assignments/final_image_processor.md

 need to correct your CPAP measurements.
 Whatever results your code currently returns will be considered the correct values for this assignment.

-### Monitoring Station GUI Client
+### Monitoring-Station GUI Client
-The monitoring station GUI will be considered a stand-in for a central monitoring location where the sleep lab technicians can monitor the CPAP results for all patients and command changes in the CPAP pressure for specific patients.
+The monitoring-station GUI will be considered a stand-in for a central monitoring location where the sleep lab technicians can monitor the CPAP results for all patients and command changes in the CPAP pressure for specific patients/rooms.

-At a minimum, your monitoring station GUI client should provide a __graphical__ user interface with the following functionality:
+At a minimum, your monitoring-station GUI client should provide a __graphical__ user interface with the following functionality:
   + Allow the user to select a room number from a list of available numbers on the server.
-  + For the selected room number, display the medical record number, the patient name, the latest CPAP pressure and breathing rate/apnea count/CPAP flow image (if they exist), and the date/time at which this latest CPAP data was uploaded to the server.
+  + For the selected room number, display the medical record number, the patient name, the latest CPAP pressure and breathing rate/apnea count/CPAP flow image (if they exist), and the date/time at which this latest CPAP calculated data was uploaded to the server.
   + The information displayed should be from the most recent patient in the room.
   + If the apnea count value is two or greater, it should be displayed in red.
     If it is zero or one, it should be displayed in the default text color used by the rest of the GUI.
-  + Allow the user to select from a list of the date/times of all stored CPAP data for the selected patient, download the appropriate CPAP flow image, and display the selected image side-by-side with the latest CPAP flow image already displayed.
+  + Allow the user to select from a list of the date/times of all stored CPAP calculated data for the selected patient, download the appropriate CPAP flow image, and display the selected image side-by-side with the latest CPAP flow image already displayed.
-  + Allow the user to save a downloaded CPAP flow image (either the latest or the historical one chosen) to a file on their local computer.
+  + Allow the user to save a downloaded and displayed CPAP flow image (either the latest or the historical one chosen) to a file on their local computer.
   + Allow the user to enter an updated CPAP pressure and upload this new pressure to the server to be retrieved by the patient-side GUI.
-The GUI should only allow integer values of 4 to 25 to be entered and uploaded.
+The GUI should only allow integer values of 4 to 25, inclusive, to be entered and uploaded.
   + When the user selects a new room, any information from the previous patient on the interface needs to be replaced with the information from the new room/patient or removed from the interface.